RETURN TO INFORMATION PAGEINFORMATION

 Noonbarra Dusty in a crate.

-Adult Kelpies like Noonbarra Dusty and Flash often crawl into a crate because they like them.
-Most of the puppy crates are really too small for them but that don't stop them.
+Adult Kelpies like Noonbarra Dusty and Noonbarra Flash often crawl into a crate because they like them.
+Most of the puppy crates are really too small for them but that doesn't stop them.

-Noonbarra Ruby I at her home in her crate
+Noonbarra Ruby I at her new home in her crate

 ...
 She is a real honey loves the beach more than ever as she grows and loves her new bedroom it's so much bigger than her all crate which we just use in the wagon now.
 Thank you so much Mary for talking me into a crate which as you may remember I wasn't keen on in the beginning and now we have up graded to a bigger one.

-Noonbarra Rocky arriving at airport to be picked up by new owners.
+Noonbarra Rocky arriving at airport to be picked up by his new owners.

 Photo by owner.